hsiddhu2/learn-aws-labs/Simple/Sticky Sessions/steps/README.md

 ### Provision the AWS Environment

-You can use this [CF template](https://github.com/hsiddhu2/learn-aws-labs/blob/main/Simple/Sticky%20Sessions/setup/ALB_Stickiness.yaml) to provision the environment
+You can use this <a href="https://github.com/hsiddhu2/learn-aws-labs/blob/main/Simple/Sticky%20Sessions/setup/ALB_Stickiness.yaml" target="_blank">CF template</a> to provision the environment.